LeoMehraban/rix/README.md

 rix (doesn't stand for anything) is a programming language I'm currently working on creating.
 There are probably a lot of bugs at the moment.

 ## installing

-to use rix right now, you need to have installed [factor](https://factorcode.org/).
-Then, clone this repo into the work folder in your factor directory and load rix.factor. once you do that, you can run the repl word to open the rix repl
+to build rix, you need to have installed [factor](https://factorcode.org/).
+Then, clone this repo into the work folder in your factor directory and load rix.factor. then, run `"rix" deploy`, and wait for an executable to be generated

+if you have a mac (maybe also a linux computer but I haven't checked), you can use the pre-built binary

 ## so what is rix?